Kavus Torabi: Early life

-Torabi was born on 5 December 1971 in Tehran, Iran to an Iranian father and an English mother.
-His family moved to Plymouth, UK, when he was eighteen months old; originally planning to return once his father had made sufficient money, but ending up settling permanently following the 1979 Iranian Revolution.
-"Most" of Torabi's relatives remain in Iran, but he himself has never returned.
+Torabi was born on 5 December 1971 in Tehran, Iran, to an Iranian father and an English mother.
+His family moved to the UK when he was eighteen months old in 1973; originally planning to return once his father had made sufficient money, but ending up settling permanently following the 1979 Iranian Revolution.
+Torabi has said most of his family remains in Iran, but he himself has never returned due to the compulsory two years national service he would have to serve.
+Torabi was raised in Plymouth.

-Torabi remembers that his family were not particularly musical (although his mother knew a few guitar chords) but that he himself was interested in music from an early age (in particular the music from TV shows).
-Torabi taught himself music by inventing his own form of notation and using it to score out the theme from CHIPS.
-When he was seven, his family bought a piano and he used it as a compositional tool – already writing songs of his own, he showed little interest in learning those of others.
-From 1980, he became interested in pop music (initially becoming inspired by Brian Setzer and the Stray Cats) and began teaching himself how to play guitar.
+According to Torabi his parents "weren't really into music, and there wasn’t much around the house."
+He recalls his mother having three or four albums and knowing between two and four chords which she tried to teach him, which he said caused an aversion to learning chords that was "probably the starting point" to his peculiar musical style.
+In an interview, Torabi recalled trying to make a snare drum out of a biscuit tin and cling-film before moving onto the guitar.
+He was interested in the music from TV shows, inventing his own form of notation and using it to score out the theme from CHiPs.'
+When he was about seven, his family bought a piano and he used it as a compositional tool – already writing songs of his own, he showed little interest in learning those of others.
+From 1980, he became interested in music through Brian Setzer and Stray Cats after seeing them on Saturday morning TV, thinking, "Oh god, this is what I wanna be.
+I've got to be this guy."
 Eight years later, aged sixteen, he discovered his main musical touchstone in the form of Cardiacs, although in the interim he had taught himself more about music by sequential obsessions with various other bands and music forms.
+Torabi, a devoted fan of Cardiacs, was a 16-year-old student when he heard the band's first proper album A Little Man and a House and the Whole World Window in 1988 which a friend had lent him.